 Who says nature scavenger hunts are for kids?
 I love to explore and it always seems I see more when I am looking for it.
 There is more focus on being aware and mindful when you think about what is around you.
 You can find a lot of printable scavenger hunt lists on Pinterest, but you can also start with this one from REI.

 This is a fun one.
 All you need is a phone and to take a walk or hike.
-You can either choose to take X number of pictures of a certain thing like, five heart-shaped rocks or 7 different wildflowers.
-Or, set a timer and every five to ten minutes take a picture of whatever is in front of you.
-If you want, post your pictures on social media so that others can enjoy.
+You can either choose to take X number of pictures of a certain thing like five heart-shaped rocks or 7 different wildflowers.
+Or, set a timer, and every five to ten minutes take a picture of whatever is in front of you.
+If you want, post your pictures on social media so that others can enjoy them.
 All you have to do is post a picture and no captions.

 Who has never gone skinny dipping?
 If you are from Montana, chances are 9 out of 10 that you have.
 Just make sure no one is around or both of you may be surprised.
 Remember, natural hot springs are usually clothing optional… so I guess you can mark off two adventures at once.

-Our family does a lot of different things like hiking, camping, fishing, backpacking, off-roading, skiing, snowshoeing, snowboarding, kayaking… But there are quite a few things that I would love to try that I haven’t before.
-I want to try dog sledding, rock climbing, skijoring, and maybe even through-hiking or spelunking.
+Our family does a lot of different things like hiking, camping, fishing, backpacking, off-roading, skiing, snowshoeing, snowboarding, kayaking… But there are quite a few things that I would love to try that I haven’t done before.
+I want to try dog sledding, rock climbing, skijoring, and maybe even through hiking or spelunking.
 There are so many outdoor adventures to try, so why not try something new?

 I like challenges and have tried a few over the years.
 There are a lot of different outdoor challenges you can try, and you don’t have to complete them all in a day.
 Set a goal to complete an outdoor challenge for this year.
 Some outdoor challenges could be: